Choosing Eco-Friendly Paint Brushes and Rollers: A Guide

 Natural Bristle vs Synthetic Bristle Brushes

-Synthetic bristle brushes are more affordable and animal-friendly.
-The bristles are also easier to clean with just soap and water.
-However, most synthetic bristles are made from petroleum-based plastics that won’t biodegrade and end up in landfills.
-Newer brushes are using synthetic bristles made from recycled plastic bottles, but these still won’t break down completely.
+Synthetic bristle brushes are affordable, animal-friendly, and easy to clean with just soap and water.
+The downside is that most are made from petroleum-based plastics that don’t biodegrade.
+Some newer models use recycled plastics, but they still won’t fully break down.

 Wooden Handles Are More Sustainable